LukeShortCloud/rootpages/src/bootloaders.rst

 | /boot/grub/grub.cfg | This is automatically generated using the settings from /etc/default/grub and the scripts in /etc/grub.d/ .
 Manual changes may get overwritten. |
 +---------------------+-------------------------------------------------------------------------------------------------------------------------------------------------+

+Common options:

+-  /etc/default/grub

-Common Options: \* /etc/default/grub \* GRUB\_DEFAULT = The default menu
+    -   GRUB\_DEFAULT = The default menu entry to autoboot into.

-entry to autoboot into. \* saved = Boot from the last option selected.
+        -  saved = Boot from the last option selected.
+This is cached in the /boot/grub/grubenv file.
-This is cached in the /boot/grub/grubenv file. \* Alternatively, this can either be the number of the "menuentry" section, in order from top to bottom, starting at 0. \* Or the menu entry title can be explicitly specified.
+        -  Alternatively, this can either be the number of the "menuentry" section, in order from top to bottom, starting at 0.
+        -  Or the menu entry title can be explicitly specified.
 For example, "CentOS Linux (3.10.0-327.13.1.el7.x86\_64) 7 (Core)."

 .. code-block:: sh